mkarner07/mkarner07.github.io/_posts/2024-01-28-Milestones-in-My-Writing-Journey_33-Articles-and-Counting.md

 - [The 8 Faces of Leadership]({% post_url 2024-01-04-The-8-Faces-of-Leadership %})
 - [The Decoy Effect]({% post_url 2024-01-11-The-Decoy-Effect %})

+In my upcoming articles, I'll concentrate on sharing personal stories that are shorter (around 3-6 minutes) and I'll ensure the titles are clear.

 ### Metrics

 Metrics are like a guide to see which articles people like and where they spend the most time.
 They help me choose what topics to write about.
 Without metrics, I wouldn't know which articles were the "best" or "worst."